This is a tale of three races.

 3. Resolve vs. Revenue

-Some races are built for bad weather.
+Some races are built for social distancing.

 In adventure racing, racing in bad weather has become a badge of courage.

-Just like with wet trails, you need to balance your need to give your racers a great experience with looking out for their best interests.
+But you need to balance your need to give your racers a great experience with looking out for their best interests.

-Sometimes, bad weather happens.
+Sometimes bad weather happens.

-Sometimes, it does not.
+Sometimes it does not.

 Not every cloudburst or shower is a race stopper.